Skip to content

 Collaborative Fund

-The New York City Workforce Fund was established in 2001 to promote a robust, coordinated, and effective workforce development system for low-income New Yorkers.
+The New York City Workforce Fund—commonly known as the New York City Workforce Funders Collaborative—was established in 2001 to promote robust, coherent, and effective workforce development systems for low-income New Yorkers.
 The collaborative is guided by a committee of 12 contributing foundations and corporate philanthropies that pool resources, set priorities, and make joint decisions to support projects.
-Since 2001, the collaborative has awarded nearly $20 million in grants for organizational capacity building, advocacy and policy research, employer engagement efforts, and demonstration projects.
-It also organizes quarterly meetings to discuss pressing workforce issues and to identify opportunities to coordinate and align funding.
+The collaborative has awarded over $20 million in grants for public-private initiatives, demonstration projects, capacity building for the nonprofit sector, policy research, and advocacy.
+It also plays a field-building role by convening philanthropic leaders and stakeholders from across the workforce sector for quarterly meetings on critical issues and policies.
+Aligning philanthropic and government funding streams is a long-standing priority of the collaborative.

-For more information about the collaborative fund, please contact Judith Smith at nycworkforcefunders@gmail.com.
+For more information, please contact the collaborative’s Director, Judith M. Smith, at jsmith@thenytrust.org.

 Learning and sharing with colleagues who are fellow members of the NYC Workforce Development Fund, as well as the more in-depth quarterly meetings, gives me a much better sense of what is happening in the workforce field than if I was doing my work in a silo.
 I am exposed to what is going on beyond what Pinkerton funds, which impacts the wider field, and helps me be more effective in my work.